sfirke/janitor/cran-comments.md

 0 errors | 0 warnings | 0 notes

 ### Downstream dependencies
-The nautre of changes to janitor in 1.2.0 should not introduce breakage for downstream dependencies.
+The nature of changes to janitor in 1.2.0 should not introduce breakage for downstream dependencies.

 I checked the 8 reverse dependencies from CRAN: ballr, bomrang, CGPfunctions, congressbr, driftR, fivethirtyeight, moderndive, questionr.
 There was an error in congressbr, but it is unrelated to janitor (that package currently has errors in its CRAN check results).